All Episodes

 And now's your cue.

-Like Jesus could have at any given time, talked To Judas privately.
+Like Jesus could have at any given time talked to Judas privately.

-Judas did not write a gospel and said, You have to be the one to betray me.
+Judas did not write a gospel and said, you have to be the one to betray me.

-This is the will of God.
+Is the will of God?

 I love you so much.

-Like it said, like one of you among me among me must betray me or is going to betray me tonight.
+Like it said, like, one of you among me must betray me, or is going to betray me tonight, go ahead and do it.

 He gets up and he leaves to go betray him, right?